×

 Lodging

-Your team will be staying in the small town of Cahuita located 45 minutes away from Shiroles and right next to the Bribri reservation.
-Team members will be staying in a local hotel with beds, showers, and running water.
+Your team will be staying in Shiroles at a local church with dorms.
+There are beds but you will need to bring bedding & towels.
 It is generally warm at night; however, it is cool on occasion.
 Accommodations will be dormitory-style with male and female sections.

 Showers & Bathrooms